isabella232/journeys.en/help/using/alpha/interface.md

 ---
-title: xxxx
+title: Discovering the interface
-description: Learn xxxx
+description: Learn more about Journey Orchestration new interface.
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat